DanNissley/Compare-ribosome-occupancy-profiles/README.md

 runner.py will also parse the output in each of these pairwise comparison files to generate a summary file, e.g. pooled_k0_30-80.bck/1_slowMidFast.txt.
 These files give the number of pairs of related domains placed in ranks 1 through 20 (see manuscript Methods).

 Finally, a summary file can be generated that gives the average number of domain pairs in each rank over the 20 trials (e.g. pooled_k0_30-80.bck/slowMidFast_summary.txt).
 These data are plotting in Figure 2b.
+Note well: your results will not quantitatively match those in the manuscript due to the random nature of unrelated domain selection; however, you should get highly similar results that lead you to the same qualitative conclusions.

 ## Other information